How to File For Divorce In North Carolina

 - Under North Carolina divorce laws, at least one spouse must have resided in the state for at least six months prior to filing for divorce.

 - It is not sufficient to live in separate bedrooms for one year.
 You must have lived in separate residences and not engaged in sexual intercourse for at least one year.

 - Before you move out of your marital home in anticipation of a divorce, you should discuss your situation with an attorney, or you may lose the right to alimony.

 Grounds for Divorce in North Carolina

-- Unlike other states, North Carolina only requires that you have lived in separate residences and not engaged in sexual relations for at least 12 months to demonstrate worthiness of divorce.
+- Unlike other states, North Carolina divorce laws only requires that you have lived in separate residences and not engaged in sexual relations for at least 12 months to demonstrate worthiness of divorce.